ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 4. Import projects

 - Click on File --> Import...
-- On the dialog that pops up, select Existing Projects into Workspace in the General folder.
+- On the dialog that pops up, select Existing Projects into Workspace in the General folder and click Next.

 ![Source migration 37](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source37.png)